Profile

 8. 8

-Serve piping hot, garnished with crisp lettuce leaves.
+Serve the croquettes piping hot, garnished with fresh lettuce leaves.

 💡 Tips and Variations